What is plantar fasciitis?

 - Note: recommend formal treatment and medical evaluation if you have not responded to self directed care within 8 weeks.

-There are additional treatment that the doctors at Ankle & Foot Clinic of Everett will suggest in addition to your self-directed treatments.
+There are additional treatments that the doctors at Ankle & Foot Clinic Northwest will suggest in addition to your self-directed treatments.

 - Physical therapy referral